koindx/docs/docs/getting-started/custom_tokens.md

 ![Button with address](/img/doc_img/import_token.png)

-Go back to the select a token page and you will see that Koindx now shows you the recently added "Token Demo A" Token.
+Go back to the select a token page and you will see that KoinDX now shows you the recently added "Token Demo A" Token.

 ![Button with address](/img/doc_img/select_a_token_with_custom_token.png)